dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 ---

 1 - Functional requirements
-1. [ ] Create an HMI where users can choose an operation and execute it.
+1. [x] Create an HMI where users can choose an operation and execute it. (terminal)
-1. [ ] Users should be able to input single values and get the result.
+1. [x] Users should be able to input single values and get the result.
-1. [ ] Users should be able to input array of values and get the result(If applicable).
+1. [x] Users should be able to input array of values and get the result(If applicable).
-1. [ ] Add at least two operations
+1. [x] Add at least two operations
-1. [ ] Users must be able to select the operation type.
+1. [x] Users must be able to select the operation type.
-1. [ ] One of the operations must be the calculation of the [Determinant](https://en.wikipedia.org/wiki/Determinant)
+1. [x] One of the operations must be the calculation of the [Determinant](https://en.wikipedia.org/wiki/Determinant)

 2 - Technical requirements
-1. [ ] Use C, C++ or both.
+1. [x] Use C, C++ or both.
+(C11)
-1. [ ] The code must have a main.c file.
+1. [x] The code must have a main.c file.
-1. [ ] Create libraries to organize the code.
+1. [x] Create libraries to organize the code. (`include/` + `src/`)

 3 - Bonus
 1. [ ] Add possibility to create new operation type.
-1. [ ] Add persistent operation log
+1. [x] Add persistent operation log (`output/operations.log`)
-1. [ ] Enhance the determinant calculation functionality to allow users to select the dimensions of the matrix
+1. [x] Enhance the determinant calculation functionality to allow users to select the dimensions of the matrix
-1. [ ] Detect and handle errors on the operation input
+1. [x] Detect and handle errors on the operation input

+## Implemented operations

+- Sum two values
+- Multiply two values
+- Sum array values
+- Average array values
+- Determinant (Gauss elimination with partial pivoting)

 </br>